privacy-scaling-explorations/pse.dev/articles/zkopru-ceremony-final-call-and-failed-contributions.md

 authors: ["PSE Team"]
 title: "Zkopru Ceremony: Final Call and Failed Contributions"
 image: null
 tldr: "We will end the ceremony on Friday.
 It was largely a success but we had a few cases of failed contributions.
-If your first run didn’t succeed you can now head back to our [website](https://zkopru.network/)_ to fix it"
+If your first run didn't succeed you can now head back to our [website](https://zkopru.network/)_ to fix it"
 date: "2022-08-26"
 canonical: "https://mirror.xyz/privacy-scaling-explorations.eth/X7O6_Y33NY-nNfzpV5HZRvups2qimQnQ9ef0OD1U8RY"
+projects: ["zkopru"]
 ---

 ![](https://miro.medium.com/max/1400/1*_TJxTYbsHsjKY_XJQhxthA.png)